realAltamashAli/bilingual-swiftkey-nlp/README.md

 ##  Repository Structure & Data Privacy
 * `app.R`: The complete Shiny application logic, UI, and custom JavaScript.
 * `index.Rmd` / `index-de.Rmd`: The source R-Markdown files for technical analysis.
 * **Note on Data:** To protect the integrity of the project and proprietary training results, the pre-trained `.rds` model files are not included in this public repository.
-The code is provided for peer review and portfolio demonstration.
+The code is provided for portfolio demonstration.
 The full application remains functional at the live link above.

 ##  Tech Stack
 * **Language:** R